 Smiling isn’t merely “cute,” and crying isn’t necessarily something that only has negative connotations associated with it.
-Your baby uses these two fundamental mechanisms of communication as their mind develops, and you must understand what role they play in communication so that you can promote your baby to use them more frequently to better their communication skills.
+Your baby uses these two fundamental mechanisms of communication as their mind develops.
+It’s up to you to understand what role they play in communication.
+Then, encourage your baby to use them more often to improve their communication skills.

 Why Smiling is Important for Communication

-Social smiling is essential for your baby’s overall development (especially their social and emotional development), as it is an intentional gesture of warmth and communication.
-Additionally, smiling fosters bonding and attachment between you and your baby, which helps them feel both secure and safe.
+Social smiling is essential for your baby’s overall development (especially their social and emotional development).
+This is an intentional gesture of warmth and communication.
+As well, smiling fosters bonding and attachment between you and your baby, which helps them feel both secure and safe.

 Smiling Development and Milestones